Tour Lutheran Germany in 2027!

 COST AND DEADLINES

 Space is limited!
-To join us for this tour contact Pastor Gerike at pastor@mountcalvary-lcms.org
+To join us for this tour or for any questions, contact Pastor Gerike at pastor@mountcalvary-lcms.org.

 Detailed Itinerary

-Every day will include Scripture readings, prayer, devotions, hymns, and a study of Luther’s writings led by Pastor Andrew Gerike.
+Every day will include Scripture readings, prayer, devotions, hymns, and a study of Luther’s writings and Reformation history led by Pastor Andrew Gerike.

 • Day 1 – July 25 (Sunday) – Arrive Frankfurt, Germany – Mainz